alghafli/bitpit/docs/source/additional-tuning.rst

 Chunk Size
 ----------

-We can also supply the download ``chunk_size`` to `Downloader.__init__()`.
+We can also supply the download ``chunk_size`` to ``Downloader.__init__()``.
 The chunk size is the maximum number of bytes to download in a single network read operation.
 You do not really need to change this at all but just in case you want to change it.
-Having very low or very high values can make the download slow.
+Having very low or very high values may slightly affect download speed.
 There is no hard rule to figure out the best other than trying.
 In my computer, the default value worked best.
-The default value is 128 KB.
+The default value is 4 KB.
 For practice, let's change it to 1 KB::

     dl = bitpit.Downloader(